fuadmiu/hadoop-project/README.md

 ## Move files to Hadoop system
 Using `docker cp` command, move HadoopProject-1.0.jar, input and scripts folder to hadoop

-In Hadoop, make sure the script file with sh extension are in same level with the jar
+In Hadoop, make sure the script file with sh extension are in same level with the jar.
+Also, input directory should be in same level with the jar.

 # Sample Run Command
 `./wordcount.sh`